 Basil and I first met in 1986 and have climbed together often since.
-He has extensive knowledge of the mountains surrounding his Ketchum home, is a certified ski instructor who has extensive experience skiing back country routes in central Idaho and an outstanding photographer who has contributed photos to this site.
-Check out his web site when you have a minute.
+He has extensive knowledge of the mountains surrounding his Ketchum home.
+He is a certified ski instructor who has extensive experience skiing backcountry routes in Central Idaho and is an outstanding photographer who has contributed photos to this site.
+Check out Basil’s web site.

-Brian and his wife Toni, contributed route information on Peak 11332 in the lost River Range.
-Their ascent in the early 2000s was the first confirmed ascent of this peak.
+Brian and his wife Toni contributed route information for Peak 11332 in the Lost River Range.
+Their climb in the early 2000s was the first confirmed ascent of this peak.

 Dan grew up near Seattle in the shadow of Mount Rainier.
-He spent many hours hiking the glaciers as a teenager but it’s only in recent years that he’s gone back to summit the PNW giant.
-Dan’s climbing career in Idaho started in 2009 when he spent three months knocking off Idaho’s 12’ers.
-Not a true “peak bagger” Dan finds more joy in helping others, less confident, in overcoming their fears and climbing these peaks.
-As a result, as of this writing he has now climbed Borah eight times, Leatherman twice, Donaldson five times, Church three, Lost River Peak three, Diamond twice, Hyndman three times, Breitenbach three times, but Idaho, only once.
+He spent many hours hiking the glaciers as a teenager but it’s only in recent years that he’s gone back to summit the Pacific Northwest giant.
+Dan’s climbing career in Idaho started in 2009 when he spent 3 months knocking off Idaho’s 12’ers.
+Not a true “peakbagger,” Dan finds more joy in helping others, less confident, in overcoming their fears and climbing these peaks.
+As a result, as of this writing he has now climbed Mount Borah (8 times), Leatherman (2 times), Donaldson Peak (5 times), Mount Church (3 times), Lost River Mountain (3 times), Diamond Peak (2 times), Hyndman Peak (3 times), Mount Breitenbach (3 times) but Mount Idaho only once.
 So far.
 He says he will continue to return to these peaks as long as someone asks him to help.
-Every climb is different, even if it’s the same mountain he says.
+Every climb is different even if it’s the same mountain, he says.

-Dan has climbed a handful of other Idaho peaks such as Cobb and Jacqueline just to name a few.
-His life time climbing exploits have been a bit scattered from Gannett Peak in Wyoming, Whitney in California to Mount Shuksan in Washington.
+Dan has climbed a handful of other Idaho peaks such as Cobb Peak and Jacqueline Peak just to name a few.
+His life-time climbing exploits have been a bit scattered from Gannett Peak in Wyoming, Mount Whitney in California to Mount Shuksan in Washington.
 He is always eager to climb something.
-He is currently preparing for a Denali climb in the summer of 2016.
+He is currently preparing for a Denali climb in the Summer of 2016.

-His greatest experience was on the Summit of Borah when a previously, stay at home divorced mom decided to climb with a hiking group to get her confidence in life back.
+His greatest experience was on the summit of Mount Borah when a previously, stay-at-home divorced mom decided to climb with a hiking group to get her confidence in life back.
 She trained for a year.
-Dan led the climb, but from behind, helping people across Chicken Out Ridge.
-When he finally made the summit himself, she was waiting at the top, hugged him, wouldn’t let go as she sobbed in joy.
-That’s what climbing is about for Dan.
+Dan led the climb but, from behind, helping people across Chicken-Out Ridge.
+When he finally made the summit himself, she was waiting at the top, hugged him and wouldn’t let go as she sobbed in joy.
+That’s what climbing is all about for Dan.

 Dan Robbins was born and raised in Idaho.
-Dan is one of Idaho’s most prolific climbers and purveyors of Idaho Climbing.
+Dan is one of Idaho’s most prolific climbers and purveyors of Idaho climbing.
 Dan has been climbing Idaho mountains since 1998.
-In that time, he has climbed over 450 mountains throughout the country, most of them in Idaho.
-Dan was the first and only Idahoan to climb the 44 Idaho county highpoints.
-His web site contains lots of valuable information and photos of his many Idaho climbs.
-More importantly, his bulletin board is the best place to find recent discussions of mountain related topics as well as climbing partners.
-Twice a year Dan organizes climbing outings.
+In that time, he has climbed over 450 mountains throughout the U.S., most of them in Idaho.
+Dan was the first and only Idahoan to climb the 44 Idaho county high points.
+His web site has lots of valuable information and photos of his many Idaho climbs.
+More importantly, his bulletin board is the best place to find recent discussions of mountain-related topics as well as climbing partners.
+Dan organizes climbing outings twice a year.